“The Damascus Road Experience”

 But the Lord interfered with his plans.
 For unexpectedly, a bright light from heaven flashed on him and his companions, causing them to fall the ground (Acts 9:3,4).
-And the men that were with him “saw the light, but they did not understand the voice of him who was speaking” (Acts 22:9).
+The men that were with him “saw the light, but they did not understand the voice of him who was speaking” (Acts 22:9).

 Jesus spoke to Saul, asking him, “Why do you persecute me?”
 (Acts 22:70).
 Here, the Savior identified Himself with His disciples and their sufferings.
 For “in all their affliction he was afflicted” (Isaiah 63:9).
-For He affirmed “he that toucheth you toucheth the apple of his eye” (Zech.
-2:8).
+And He affirmed that “he that toucheth you toucheth the apple of his eye” (Zechariah 2:8).
 He considered what was done to His children as done to Himself (Matthew 10:40).

 Then, Paul asked, “Who are you, Lord?”
 And Jesus answered “I am Jesus, whom you are persecuting” (Acts 9:5).
 The recognition that Jesus is the Christ marked the point of Saul’s conversion, and the end of his persecuting anger.
 Finally, he saw what his master, Gamaliel, had before suggested to him (Acts 5:39), that to persecute Jesus and His followers was to “fight against God.”
 And Jesus added, “it is hard for thee to kick against the pricks” (Acts 26:14).
 This divine message suggested that Paul’s conscience had been vigorously resisting the appeals of the Holy Spirit (Acts 8:1).

 Paul felt deep remorse and grief for he realized the error of his ways.
 So, he immediately asked, “What shall I do, Lord?
 And the Lord answered, get up … ‘and go into Damascus.
 There you will be told all that you have been assigned to do” (Acts 22:10).
 Paul had been blinded by the dazzling heavenly light (Acts 22:11).
 And this blindness proved that what he had seen was not a mere hallucination.

 In deep agony, Paul “was three days without sight, and neither ate nor drank” (Acts 9:9).
 This period was of soul searching and repentance.
 The Spirit of God illuminated his mind and he was able to recall the Messianic prophecies that applied to Jesus of Nazareth.
 And he judged his own past in the light of his new convictions.